kiba15/windmill/README.md

 # windmill
-Telegram Bot for controlling Windmill:
+Telegram Bot for controlling Windmill (my first JS project)

 - It gets notification when status of Windmill changes.
 - User can get status and other parameters by clicking a bot button